Grigori-Kartashyan/sporty/question1/README.md

 poetry install --with dev
 ```

-Run commands inside the environment with `poetry run …`, or open a shell with
+Run commands inside the environment with `poetry run `, or open a shell with
-`poetry env activate` (Poetry 2.x).
+`poetry env activate`.

 ## Configure your sources